Dmitry-Skachkov/g-tensor/README.md

 ## Examples for plotting of [EPR](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Supplemental_Modules_(Physical_and_Theoretical_Chemistry)/Spectroscopy/Magnetic_Resonance_Spectroscopies/Electron_Paramagnetic_Resonance) g- and A-tensors

+Tensor can be plotted as double vectors for three principal axes of the tensor with vector lengths proportional to the principal values of the tensor.

 **Figure** from [Dmitry Skachkov, Walter Lambrecht, Computational study of electron paramagnetic resonance parameters for Mg and Zn impurities in β-Ga2O3.
 Appl.
 Phys.
 Lett.
 114, 202102 (2019)](https://doi.org/10.1063/1.5099396)

 ![GitHub_Logo](https://github.com/Dmitry-Skachkov/g-tensor/blob/main/Zn_Ga2_small_A.png)